AbdullaAdel/Transformation_library/README.md

 in case that you do not have the libraries, type in the terminal the following code:
 `pip install -r requirements.txt`

+## Run sample

+To run a code sample of the package, please type the following in the terminal:
+`python3 Basic.py`

 ## test

 To test the code, simply enter the following code in the terminal: